taras/fastboot-gcloud/README.md

 ## FastBoot Server for Google Cloud

 This is a server for hosting Ember apps in Fastboot mode on Google Cloud.
 It was based on Fastboot AWS.
-Be sure to have a project and a bucker created in Google Cloud.
+Be sure to have a project and a bucket created in Google Cloud.

 ### Prepare Google Cloud